- Career Highlights

 - Published in various national and international literary and art magazines

 - Recipient of 2003 Grolier Poetry Prize

 - Recipient of 2007 PEN New England Discovery Award

 In Their Own Words

-"Liberal Arts at Berklee encompasses history, science, languages . . .
-At most colleges and universities, those offices are separate.
+"Liberal arts at Berklee encompasses history, science, languages, whereas at most colleges and universities, those offices are separate.
 I like that my colleagues are teaching such different things, and I think it's a great opportunity for faculty and students to do cross-learning and to collaborate and work together."

-"I love that the departm ent is growing.
+"I love that the department is growing.
 Berklee students are talented, they're creative, and they're passionate, and that's what liberal arts is.
-And I think it's great for them to be able to get away from music for a little while.
-I've heard from a lot of upper-semester students that in the end they were really glad that they took liberal arts courses, because it was a nice break from music music music all the time."
+I think it's great for them to be able to get away from music for a little while.
+I've heard from a lot of upper-semester students that in the end they were really glad that they took liberal arts courses because it was a nice break from music music music all the time."

 "I was on the staff here for 11 years in the Counseling and Advising Center, and I was running a first-year advising program until I left that position to teach.
 I particularly love working with entering students.
 They're starting out on this journey that for so many has been a dream since they were children.
 I'm really fueled by their excitement and their energy.
 Thinking back to when I was a freshman, I'm really fortunate that I connected with an upper semester student, my roommate, and several faculty members the first few weeks.
 Coming into an urban setting where there are a lot of like-minded people but also a lot of competition, and looking for connections, I think it's really a challenge, so I'm trying more than anything to provide connections in our class.
 I want them to connect to their creativity and their passion, and I want them to connect with each other and certainly with me.
 You can come to me and it doesn't have to be about the first draft of your essay."